 Now that you know what to look for, let's get into some specific models that are great for orthotics.
 From boots with built-in support to those with features that perfectly accommodate custom inserts, here are some of the top contenders that prioritize both comfort and durability for a long day on your feet.

-Aetrex Models with Signature Built-In Arch Support
+Aetrex: Boots with Signature Arch Support

 Aetrex stands out because our boots are designed from the ground up with foot health in mind.
 Unlike other brands where you need to add support, our men's and women's work boots come with the Aetrex Signature Arch Support built right in.
 This technology is strategically placed to help provide proper alignment, pressure relief, and all-day comfort.
 For many people, this integrated support is all they need to get through the day pain-free.
 Aetrex Helps to ease common foot pain by biomechanically supporting your arches and helping to stabilize your body from the ground up, making them an ideal choice for anyone who requires consistent support on the job.

-Red Wing's Traction Tred Lite Series
+Red Wing: The Traction Tred Lite Series

 Red Wing is a classic name in the work boot world, and their Traction Tred Lite series is a popular choice for good reason.
 These boots are known for being exceptionally lightweight and waterproof, which is a huge plus for demanding work environments.
 One of their standout features is the BOA lacing system, which allows for quick and precise adjustments without traditional laces.
 While they don't come with the specialized arch support of an Aetrex boot, their construction provides a solid, comfortable base that works well when you add your own insert for personalized support.

-Thorogood's 6" Moc Toe Collection
+Thorogood: The 6" Moc Toe Collection

 If you need extra room for your toes to splay naturally, Thorogood's 6" Moc Toe collection is worth a look.
 These boots are designed with anti-fatigue soles and excellent shock-absorption features, which help reduce the impact on your feet and joints throughout the day.
 A key benefit for orthotic users is the wider toe box.
 This extra space is crucial for preventing your feet from feeling cramped after you add a custom insert.
 The combination of cushioning and a roomy fit makes them a durable and comfortable option for long hours of wear, providing a great foundation for your personalized orthotics.

-Keen's Utility San Jose Line
+Keen: The Utility San Jose Line

 For those who need a work boot that doesn't look out of place in an office setting, the Keen Utility San Jose line is a fantastic option.
 These boots are praised for being incredibly lightweight and comfortable right out of the box, requiring little to no break-in period.
 Their stylish, modern design makes them versatile enough for both the job site and client meetings.
 The San Jose line offers a supportive footbed that can be easily removed to accommodate your custom orthotics, giving you a practical choice that doesn't sacrifice aesthetics for function.
 It's a solid pick for anyone needing all-day support in a more contemporary package.